 West Bengal announces total lockdown for 2 days every week amid spike in coronavirus cases

 Kolkata, July 20: West Bengal Home Secretary Alapan Bandyopadhyay said that the state government will impose 2-day total lockdown in the state every week.
-This is in addition to the already enforced broad based lockdown inside containment zones.
+This is in addition to the already enforced broad-based lockdown inside containment zones.

 The lockdown in the current week to be imposed on Thursday (23 July) and Saturday (25 July).